 Optimistic locking, on the other hand, assumes conflicts are the exception, not the rule.
 It doesn’t lock data during the transaction but checks for trouble only when committing the transaction.

-Imagine you've booked on a popular flight that's unfortunately been overbooked.
-You and other passengers move around the terminal, maybe grabbing some snacks or shopping, thinking your seat is secured.
-But when you get to the boarding gate, surprise — your seat's double-booked.
+Imagine this: You’ve got a confirmed seat on an overbooked flight.
+While you stroll around the terminal grabbing snacks, you’re thinking you’re all set.
+But when you finally get to the gate — bam! — your seat’s double-booked.
 Now, they might have to bump you to a later flight or sweeten the deal with some upgrades or vouchers (or jail sometimes).
-This mess at the gate is a lot like optimistic locking in engineering systems.
-Systems roll along smoothly under the assumption that everything's fine and dandy, only to deal with conflicts if they actually pop up when wrapping things up.
+This mess is exactly how optimistic locking works.
+Systems cruise along, assuming things are fine, and only deal with conflicts if they arise at the finish line.

-Optimistic locking typically uses versions or timestamps of data objects.
-A transaction remembers the version of the data at its start.
-If the data version has changed by the time the transaction is committed, it is rolled back, and the operation may need to be retried.
+Optimistic locking typically relies on versions or timestamps.
+A transaction remembers the version of the data when it starts.
+If the data’s version has changed by the time it commits, the transaction rolls back, and you might need to retry.

 Here’s a typical way to implement optimistic locking: